wp-plugins/custom-post-permalinks/readme.txt

 Special thanks goes out to Aaron Jorbin for helping me with reviewing the code and making the plugin better in general.

+Props to Michael Fields too for his help as a beta tester.

+If you find a bug or have a feature request, head on over to http://bugs.johnpbloch.com and create a ticket.

 == Installation ==

 1. Use WordPress' built in plugin installer (or otherwise upload the custom-post-permalinks directory and its contents to your plugins directory)